alanxuefei/CarND-Behavioral-Cloning/README.md

   Irrelevant information (i.e sky, tree and so on) is removed by croping the image.
 The noise is reduced by normalizing images.

 ### Network Structure
+  The network model is similar to the model from NVIDIA's End to End Learning for Self-Driving Cars paper.
+The main difference between my model and the NVIDIA mode is that dropout layers are used after each Convolutional Layer to avoid overfitting issue.
+The network architecture is as below:
 <pre>
 ____________________________________________________________________________________________________
 Layer (type)                     Output Shape          Param #     Connected to